• Home

 "poor people" and "others who could not show proof that they could pay the money back."
 Although there is a (very) vague element of fact underneath this politicking, the piece quoted above is woefully wrong in all its particulars.

-The 1994 case of Buycks-Roberson v.
-Citibank Fed.
-Sav.
-Bank had nothing to do with requiring lenders to do business with people "who could not show proof that they could pay the money back."
-The case was a class-action lawsuit against Citibank Federal Savings on behalf of a black Chicago woman, Selma Buycks-Roberson, who claimed she was unfairly denied a mortgage based on her race.
+back."
+The case was a class-action lawsuit against Citibank Federal Savings initiated by a black Chicago woman, Selma Buycks-Roberson, who claimed she was unfairly denied a mortgage based on her race.
 The lawsuit sought to end the practice of redlining, a discriminatory practice by which banks, insurance companies, and other business institutions refuse or limit loans, mortgages, insurance, etc., based solely on the geographic area in which the applicant lives (a practice that commonly excludes minorities in inner-city neighborhoods, regardless of their income or ability to pay).
 Specifically, the lawsuit charged that Citibank "rejected loan applications of minority applicants while approving loan applications filed by white applicants with similar financial characteristics and credit histories."
 The case was eventually settled out of court, with some class members receiving cash payments and Citibank agreeing to help ease the way for low- and moderate-income people to apply for mortgages.

 Although Barack Obama was involved with the Buycks-Roberson case, he did not file the lawsuit, nor was he the lead attorney in the matter.
 He was a junior member of an eight-lawyer team that worked on the case: